FAQ, the Royal Swedish Academy of Sciences’ scholarships

 Are the scholarships tax-free?

-Yes, you do not need to pay taxes on the scholarships.
+Yes, you do not need to pay taxes on the scholarships or research grants.

 My application will cover costs for equipment.
 Is it sufficient to specify the purchase cost for this in the budget, or do I also need to specify my salary costs, etc., in the project even if I’m not applying for them?